akka/akka/akka-docs/src/main/paradox/actors.md

 the containing actor’s reference, i.e. do not call methods or access mutable state on the enclosing actor from within the callback.
 This would break the actor encapsulation and may introduce synchronization bugs and race conditions because the callback will be scheduled concurrently to the enclosing actor.
-Unfortunately there is not yet a way to detect these illegal accesses at compile time.
+Unfortunately, there is not yet a way to detect these illegal accesses at compile time.
 See also: @ref:[Actors and shared mutable state](general/jmm.md#jmm-shared-state)